banzaicloud/pipeline/README.md

 The code implementing the dynamic secret allocation for database connections and Vault configuration described above can be found in our open sourced project [Bank-Vaults](https://github.com/banzaicloud/bank-vaults/tree/master).

+### Monitoring

+Pipeline by default monitors the infrastructure, Kubernetes cluster and applications deployed with `spotguides`.
+We use Prometheus and we deploy federated Prometheus clusters (using TLS) to securely monitor the infrastructure.
+We deploy default Grafana dashboards and alerts based on the cluster layout and applications provisioned.
+Nevertheless, these can always be changed.
+For further information about monitoring please follow up these [posts](https://banzaicloud.com/tags/prometheus/).

 ### Centralized logging

 We are using fluentd and fluent-bit to move application logs towards a centralized location.
 To collect all logs we deploy fluent-bit as a `DemonSet`.
 These pods will mount the Docker container logs from the Host machine and transfer to the Fluentd service for further transformations.
+For further information about log collection please follow up these [posts](https://banzaicloud.com/tags/logging/).

 ![Pipeline PaaS](docs/images/pipeline-log.png)